 2. Open MATLAB and change the path to the toolbox directory.

 3. Run the user interface by running the function SIMToolbox.
 It initializes all necessary paths by itself.

 4. Optionally, we recommend to move the YAML package into your personal toolbox directory so other programs can eventually access it.
 The path to the package can be initialized in your personal MATLAB start-up script startup.m by the command addpath(‘PathToToolboxes\yaml’).

 5. Optionally, we also recommend including in the MATLAB start-up script the command javaaddpath(‘PathToToolboxes\yaml\java\snakeyaml-1.9.jar’) and to comment javaaddpath(YAML.JARFILE) in functions YAML.load and YAML.dump.
 The function javaaddpath causes clearing of all break points and workspace variables which results in loss of the data every time you load or save a YAML file.

 Help with SIMToolbox

 To get help on using SIMToolbox, please consult this supplementary documentation.
 A detailed description of algorithms used for the data processing is also commented in the source code, including numerous examples of how to use the functions.
 Users can also consult our previous publications [#Krizek-2012-OE, #Krizek-2012-Formatex, #Lukes-2014-OE, #Lukes-2014-SPIE].

 Updating the toolbox

 Reporting a bug

-In the case of a malfunction, please let us know by email: firstname.lastname@example.org.
+In the case of a malfunction, please let us know by email: firstname.lastname@example.org and email@example.com.
 Please specify the malfunction, and describe the procedure to reproduce the error.
 Specify also your platform, i.e., MATLAB version, the operating system, and version of SIMToolbox.